There’s even a stain-proof shirt here!

 While this line isn’t technically considered to be adaptive, Mightly has tagless, itch-free labels, covered elastic waistbands, and flat seams, which are perfect features for a kiddo who feels everything.
 With adorable graphic tees, leggings, dresses, shorts, and even underwear, you’ll be able to find plenty to outfit your child this fall.

 Quality and function are what Lands’ Ends bring to their Universal Collection.
 And easy dressing—for everyone—has driven their designs.
 Offering a full line of school uniform pieces that replace buttons and zippers with magnets, and including magnetic openings to accommodate leg foot braces, they’ve thought of pretty much everything.
 No more morning hassle as you rush the kids out the door because they can throw on these school uniforms with ease and independence.

 Extra credit: Sensory-friendly tags are part of the whole package here, too.

-Cat & Jack Adaptive
+Cat & Jack by Target